-At the Corporation's annual general meeting of shareholders held on May 2, 2019, 99.65% of shareholder votes cast voted for PricewaterhouseCoopers as the Corporation's auditors.
+At the Corporation's annual and special meeting of shareholders held on May 7, 2020, 96.03% of shareholder votes cast voted for PricewaterhouseCoopers LLP as the Corporation's auditors.

 Except where authority to vote on the election of auditors is withheld, the persons named in the accompanying form of proxy will vote for the appointment of PricewaterhouseCoopers LLP as the Corporation's auditors.